entur/uttu/README.md

 ## Security

-Running uttu with vanilla security features requires an Oauth2 issues, which can be set with the following property:
+Running uttu with vanilla security features requires an Oauth2 issuer, which can be set with the following property:

     uttu.security.jwt.issuer-uri=https://my-jwt-issuer